ig-ealbert/javascript-basics/README.md

 2. **Control Flow** - Learn how to choose a path based on a condition.
 3. **Loops** - Learn how to repeat code without copying and pasting it.
 4. **Functions** - Learn how to group code into a reusable and customizable block.
+5. **Client Side** - How does JavaScript interact with the browser?

 ## Recommended Reference Material